Andrew Susac: San Francisco Giants

-The Giants called Susac up to the major league club late on July 25, 2014, to replace backup catcher Héctor Sánchez after Sánchez showed concussion symptoms.
+The Giants promoted Susac to the major leagues on July 25, 2014, to replace backup catcher Héctor Sánchez after Sánchez showed concussion symptoms.
 Susac flew to San Francisco the next morning and played his first MLB game that evening vs. the Los Angeles Dodgers, grounding out to third base in a single at-bat against Clayton Kershaw who shut out the Giants that day.
 Susac got his first major league hit, a single, on July 30, 2014, and his first major-league home run (a two-run homer) at Wrigley Field against Chicago Cubs pitcher Edwin Jackson on August 20, 2014.

 However, Susac later played in the September 1 continuation of the Giants vs. Colorado Rockies game from May 22 (over three months earlier), which was suspended by rain, and due to MLB's record-keeping rules, May 22 is the date given for his official MLB debut.
 Susac also singled to left field and was later driven home by a double from Hunter Pence.
 Because the game was a continuation, May 22 is also the official date for Susac's first hit and first run scored, and with a swinging strikeout later in the same game his batting average was briefly .500.
 Susac finished the regular season with three home runs and 19 RBIs, batting .273 in 35 games played.

 Susac was the Giants' backup catcher behind Buster Posey during the 2014 postseason.
 He appeared in four games, batting 1-for-4 (.250) as the Giants won the 2014 World Series.

 In 2015, Susac was the only Giants prospect in Baseball Americas top 100 list.
 However, he was set back in Spring Training with a tooth infection and wrist injury and subsequently started the season with the Sacramento River Cats of the PCL.
 Susac was called up to the Giants on April 18 when Jake Peavy went on the disabled list.
 On June 27, Susac hit a bases-loaded double that drove in three runs and helped the Giants come from behind to defeat the Colorado Rockies 7–5.
 In late June, Susac was named the Giants' regular catcher as the team dealt with outfield injuries that pushed Buster Posey to first base and Brandon Belt to left field.

 On July 18, Susac sprained his right thumb while sliding into third base and was placed on the 15-day disabled list.
 Susac was activated on August 17, but was shut down for the season on September 5 due to lingering effects from the wrist sprain suffered in Spring Training.
 He underwent surgery on his wrist to remove bone fragments and address inflammation.
 In 2015, Susac appeared in 52 games, batting .218/.297/.368 with 3 home runs and 14 RBIs.

 During spring training, Susac was set back by his sore right wrist and was optioned to Triple-A Sacramento to start the season.